krishna426426/Module-3-MDT/README.md

 The telegraf configuration file that is receiving the telemetry data on port 57502 is within the **tig_mdt** Docker container at **/root/telegraf/**

-The related TLS certifcates have been preinstalled into the Docker container's Telegraf configuration, located at **/root/telegraf/ssl** and review by using **cat telegraf-grpc-tls.conf**
+The related TLS certifcates have been preinstalled into the Docker container's Telegraf configuration, located at **/root/telegraf/ssl** and review by executing **cat telegraf-grpc-tls.conf**

 ![](./imgs/telegraf-grpc-tls.png)